 - The Watcher Chronicles CD-Rom lists several other aliases Byron has used over the years.
 Among them is James Douglas Morrison.

-- Big Bad: The show usually didn't have these, usually opting instead for Arc Villains or Monsters of the Week, but there were two notable exceptions.
-Season 2 had James Horton, and Season 3 had Kalas, although only for a few episodes near the beginning and at the end of the season.
-Ahriman starts out as this in Season 5 and 6, but the threat is gone by the end of the second episode.
+- Big Bad: The show didn't really have these, usually opting instead for Arc Villains or Monsters of the Week, but there were two notable exceptions.
+Season Two had paranoid ex-Watcher James Horton, who sought to kill all of the immortals regardless of their intent.
+Season Three had Kalas (although only for a few episodes near the beginning and at the end of the season), a shrewd-but-cowardly Immortal who resorted to dirty tricks to take peoples' heads: first by running a bogus sanctuary to lure in Immortals who were fleeing The Game, and later by hacking the Watcher database to gather intel on everyone.
+The demon Ahriman was introduced as an over-arching villain at the end of Season Five, but the threat was quickly dispensed with (via the power of meditation!) by the second episode of Season Six.

 - Bystander Syndrome: Methos.
 He's survived for so long by not getting involved.